Dale Chihuly: Early life

 Dale Patrick Chihuly was born on September 20, 1941, in Tacoma, Washington.
 His parents were George and Viola Chihuly; his paternal grandfather was born in Slovakia.
-In 1956, his older brother and only sibling George died in a Navy aviation training accident in Pensacola, Florida.
-Two years later in 1958, Chihuly's father died of a heart attack at the age of 51.
+In 1957, his older brother and only sibling George died in a Navy aviation training accident in Pensacola, Florida.
+In 1958, Chihuly's father died of a heart attack at the age of 51.

 Chihuly had no interest in continuing his formal education after graduating from Woodrow Wilson High School in 1959.
 However, at his mother's urging, he enrolled at the College of Puget Sound.
 A year later, he transferred to the University of Washington in Seattle to study interior design.
 In 1961, he joined the Delta Kappa Epsilon fraternity (Kappa Epsilon chapter), and the same year he learned how to melt and fuse glass.
 In 1962, Chihuly dropped out of the university to study art in Florence.
 He later traveled to the Middle East where he met architect Robert Landsman.
 Their meeting and his time abroad spurred Chihuly to return to his studies.
 In 1963, he took a weaving class where he incorporated glass shards into tapestries.
 He received an award for his work from the Seattle Weavers Guild in 1964.
 Chihuly graduated from the University of Washington in 1965 with a Bachelor of Arts degree in interior design.

 Chihuly began experimenting with glassblowing in 1965, and in 1966 he received a full scholarship to attend the University of Wisconsin–Madison.
 He studied under Harvey Littleton, who had established the first glass program in the United States at the university.
 In 1967, Chihuly received a Master of Science degree in sculpture.
 After graduating, he enrolled at the Rhode Island School of Design, where he met and became close friends with Italo Scanga.
 Chihuly earned a Master of Fine Arts degree in sculpture from the RISD in 1968.
 That same year, he was awarded a Louis Comfort Tiffany Foundation grant for his work in glass, as well as a Fulbright Fellowship.
 He traveled to Venice to work at the Venini factory on the island of Murano, where he first saw the team approach to blowing glass.
 After returning to the United States, Chihuly spent the first of four consecutive summers teaching at the Haystack Mountain School of Crafts in Deer Isle, Maine.
 In 1969, he traveled to Europe, in part to meet Erwin Eisch in Germany and Stanislav Libenský and Jaroslava Brychtová in Czechoslovakia.

 Chihuly donated a portion of a large exhibit to his alma mater, the University of Wisconsin, in 1997 and it is on permanent display in the Kohl Center.
 In 2013 the university awarded him an Honorary Doctorate of Fine Arts.